tomzox/nxtvepg/README.md

 # nxtvepg - XMLTV EPG browser & Teletext EPG scraper

-*Today*, nxtvepg is a browser for EPG data stored in XMLTV files.
-Additionally, nxtvepg comes with an integrated Teletext grabber, which allows extracting TV schedules from programme tables in Teletext and browsing them immediately in the nxtvepg GUI, or exporting them to XMLTV format for use in another browser.
+*Today*, nxtvepg is a browser for TV programme schedules (EPG) stored in XMLTV files.
+Additionally, nxtvepg comes with an integrated Teletext EPG grabber, which allows extracting TV schedules from programme tables in Teletext and browsing them immediately in the nxtvepg GUI, or exporting them to XMLTV format for use in another browser.

 *Historically*, nxtvepg was developed for receiving and browsing Nextview EPG.
 Nextview is an ETSI standard for transmission of Electronic TV Program Guides within (analog) TV broadcasts.
 However, as the world has switched to digital TV broadcast since, it is no longer in use today.
-Current versions of nxtvepg no longer support the format, despite keeping the name of the SW package.
+Since version 3.0.0, nxtvepg no longer support the format, despite keeping the name of the SW package.

 For a comprehensive description of features of this software, please refer